RevenueCat/meta-memcache-py/README.md

 ) -> Callable[[ServerAddress], ConnectionPool]:
 ```
 * `initial_pool_size`: How many connections open for each host in the pool
-* `max_pool_size`: Maximim number of connections to keep open for each host in
+* `max_pool_size`: Maximum number of connections to keep open for each host in
   the pool.
 Note that if there are no connections available in the pool, the
-  client will open a new connection always instead of of just blocking waiting
+  client will open a newuconnection always instead of of just blocking waiting
   for a free connection.
 * `mark_down_period_s`: When a network failure is detected, the destination host
   is marked down, and requests will fail fast, instead of trying to reconnect